pd3f/pd3f/README.md

 It uses [languages models](https://machinelearningmastery.com/statistical-language-modeling-and-neural-language-models/) to guess how the original text looked like.

 `pd3f` is especially useful for languages with longs words such as German.
-(It was mainly developed for German letters and official documents.)
+It was mainly developed to parse German letters and official documents.
 Besides German `pd3f` supports English, Spanish and French.
 More languages will be added a later stage.